iotubeproject/ioTube/README.md

 #### From ERC20 to XRC20

 1. open https://tube.iotex.io/eth in a metamask installed browser. (eg. Firefox/Chrome/Brave + metamask)
-2. Chooese supported ERC20 token from the list.
+2. Choose supported ERC20 token from the list.
 3. Enter the amount.
 4. Click `Approve` button to approve ERC20 token transfer and sign on metamask.
 5. Click `Convert` button and sign on metamask.